-Upon completing the real-world trials involving the RMS, RS, and PMS, the participants evaluated the effectiveness of the mindfulness BCI in mitigating seasickness in both the RMS and PMS using a 7-point Likert scale (Fig. \ref{res_behavi_e1e2}a).
-A majority of the participants (35 out of 43, 81.39\%), indicated that the mindfulness BCI significantly reduced their seasickness in the RMS (Fig. \ref{res_behavi_e1e2}a).
-Conversely, in the PMS, a majority of the participants (n=30, 69.77\%) reported no seasickness relief (Fig. \ref{res_behavi_e1e2}a).
-The evaluations in the RMS and PMS revealed a statistically significant difference between the symptoms in the two states (two-tailed, paired $t(42)=-6.816, P<0.001$, Cohen's $d=-1.039$).
+After conducting real--world maritime sailing experiments involving the RMS, RS and PMS, the participants evaluated the effectiveness of the BCI in mitigating seasickness in both the RMS and PMS using the 7--point Likert scale (Figure \ref{res_behavi_e1e2}a).
+Most of the participants (35 out of 43, 81.39\%) reported that the BCI effectively reduced seasickness in the RMS .
+On the contrary, in the PMS, the majority of the participants (n=30, 69.77\%) reported no relief from seasickness .
+The comparisons of the 7--point Likert scale results between the RMS and PMS revealed a significant difference (two--tailed, paired $t(42)=-6.816, P<0.001$, Cohen's $d=-1.039$).

-We then examined the impact of the mindfulness BCI system in alleviating seasickness symptoms in three 90-minute sessions.
-A statistically significant interaction effect was observed between state and time ($F(18) =4.205, P < 0.001$).
-The main effects analysis revealed that the MISC score was significantly affected by both time ($F(9) = 10.593, P < 0.001$) and state ($F(2) = 9.168, P < 0.001$).
-Post hoc analyses revealed that initially, at 0 minutes, there was no difference in the MISC scores between the RMS and RS (two-tailed, paired $t(42) = -1.934, P = 0.137$, FDR-corrected).
-However, starting from the $20^{\text{th}}$ minute, the MISC scores in the RMS were significantly lower than those in the RS were (two-tailed, paired t test, $P < 0.05$ every 10 minutes, FDR-corrected).
-Therefore, starting from the $20^{\text{th}}$ minute in the two 90-minute sea trials, participants reported a significant reduction in the severity of seasickness in the RMS compared with that in the RS.
-Moreover, the increase in the MISC score over time was significantly mitigated by the use of the mindfulness BCI.
+We then examined the temporal effects of the BCI system in alleviating seasickness symptoms that accessed by MISC in three 90--minute sessions (Figure \ref{res_behavi_e1e2}b).
+A significant interaction effect was identified between state and time ($F(18) =4.205, P < 0.001$).
+The analysis of main effects demonstrated that the MISC score was significantly influenced by both time ($F(9) = 10.593, P < 0.001$) and state ($F(2) = 9.168, P < 0.001$).
+Post hoc analyses revealed that initially, at 0 minutes, no significant difference in the MISC scores was observed between the RMS and RS (two--tailed, paired $t(42) = -1.934, P = 0.137$, FDR--corrected).
+However, starting from the $20^{\text{th}}$ minute, the MISC scores in the RMS were significantly lower than those in the RS were (two--tailed, paired t--test, $P < 0.05$ every 10 minutes, FDR--corrected).
+Therefore, the increase in the MISC score over time was significantly mitigated by using the BCI.

-The MISC scores were subsequently averaged across the RMS, the RS and the PMS.
-As presented in Fig. \ref{res_behavi_e1e2}c, the average MISC score in the RMS was significantly lower than those in the RS (two-tailed, paired $t(42)=-4.128, P<0.001$, Cohen's $d=-0.044$, FDR-corrected) and PMS (two-tailed, paired $t(42)=-3.785, P<0.001$, Cohen's $d=-0.0448$, FDR-corrected).
-These results demonstrate the efficacy of the mindfulness BCI in alleviating seasickness symptoms during sea trials.
+The MISC scores were subsequently averaged within the RMS, the RS and the PMS.
+As presented in Figure \ref{res_behavi_e1e2}c, the averaged MISC score in the RMS was significantly lower than those in the RS (two--tailed, paired $t(42)=-4.128, P<0.001$, Cohen's $d=-0.044$, FDR--corrected) and PMS (two--tailed, paired $t(42)=-3.785, P<0.001$, Cohen's $d=-0.0448$, FDR--corrected).
+These results demonstrate the efficacy of the BCI in alleviating seasickness symptoms during real--world maritime sailing experiments.